marjodavid/story/Story.md

-once upon a time in software company there was a lonely programmer.
+Once upon a time, in a software company there was a lonely programmer.
+He got a problem in her code version.